 McCann, Reddick go back-to-back, Astros beat Blue Jays 5-3

-The defending World Series champions began the day with a magic number of three over Oakland to clinch the division — which would set up a best-of-five postseason matchup against AL Central champion Cleveland.
-The Athletics, who played later in Seattle, clinched at least a wild-card playoff spot when Tampa Bay lost 4-1 to the New York Yankees.
+The defending World Series champions reduced their magic number to two over Oakland to clinch the division.
+The Athletics, who won 7-3 in Seattle, wrapped up at least a wild-card playoff spot when Tampa Bay lost 4-1 to the New York Yankees.

-Dallas Keuchel (12-11) allowed three runs and seven hits in five innings for his first win since Sept.
+Keuchel (12-11) allowed three runs and seven hits in five innings for his first win since Sept.
 3 against Minnesota.
+He also reached 200 innings for the third time, after doing so in 2014 and 2015.

 Five relievers followed before former Blue Jays closer Roberto Osuna came on to a chorus of boos in the ninth, his first appearance in Toronto since being arrested for assault in May.
-Osuna, who has 19 saves in 20 opportunities, was traded to the Astros on July 30.
+Osuna, who earned his 19th save in 20 opportunities, was traded to the Astros on July 30.
 Many in the crowd of 23,463 jeered each of Osuna’s pitches.

 In the first big league meeting between brothers Yuli Gurriel and Lourdes Gurriel Jr., Houston’s Yuli opened the scoring with an RBI single in the first.